juji/fs-interview-task/NOTES.md

 yarn dev
 ```

-The frontend is at http://localhost:3000
+The frontend is at [http://localhost:3000](http://localhost:3000)

-The API is at http://localhost:3333
+The API is at [http://localhost:3333](http://localhost:3333)

-Visit the frontend to see how the app works
+Visit the frontend to see how the app works.

 ## Users